A-Journey-Of-Music/blog/content/notes/First Steps with MonoGame.md

 We expect the first Animations to work tomorrow, after some fixing and reading the documentation :).

 Furthermore, we do also plan to explain the process of adding libraries to the MonoGame project.

+Added: For the Tilemaps, we are still in search of a capable library, because MonoGame.Extended uses features deprecated in recent MonoGame versions.
+For our Animations, we ended up, writing the code ourself.